Latest SeedProd News

 Smash Balloon YouTube Feed Pro

-For this, we recommend Smash Balloon’s YouTube Feed Pro plugin, the best YouTube video gallery plugin for WordPress.
+For this, we recommend Smash Balloon’s YouTube Feed Pro plugin, our go-to option for building a YouTube video gallery in WordPress.
 It lets you embed YouTube channel videos in a customizable gallery.

 The plugin can automatically import new videos, combine video feeds, add live streaming functionality, embed a YouTube playlist, and more.
 YouTube embeds also include like and share buttons, comments, and reactions to boost social proof right inside the video widget.